hitherto

 3. To correspond exactly; be identical.

-4. To agree exactly, as in opinion; concur.
+4. To agree exactly, as in opinion; concur. in·nate

 1. Possessed at birth; inborn.